5 Costly ISO 9001 Mistakes – and How to Avoid Them

 ISO 9001 is the world's most popular quality management standard, with more than a million certified companies worldwide.
 But many companies make mistakes during the implementation phase, some of which impact on resources with potentially serious outcomes.
-Learn about these costly mistakes – and how to avoid them.
+In this article we shed light on the most severe ISO 9001 mistakes and show you not only how to avoid ISO 9001 nonconformities, but also costs and inefficiencies.

 The most important benefits of ISO 9001 are usually operational rather than marketing related.
 In fact, ISO 9001 was designed as a tool for companies to improve their operations and bottom line; certifications and marketing benefits came later.
+Nevertheless, one of the most common ISO 9001 certification mistakes businesses make is their focus on marketing benefits.
 Companies that implement ISO 9001 mainly because of external pressure are unlikely to get the same, long-term benefits as organizations that seek better customer satisfaction, higher productivity and efficiency.

 Consumers generally believe that products and services associated with ISO 9001 are of higher quality, so it stands to reason that advertising your certification provides a credibility boost.
 However, implementing a quality management system (QMS) solely for marketing purposes downplays other, more important benefits.
 No amount of marketing will ensure the success of your business if you're not focusing on ISO 9001 processes that produce quality goods and great customer satisfaction.